- Brake motor to allow machine rotary and stop smoothly

 10. What are the varying functionalities offered by a barrel polisher machine?

 Cleaning: Industrial rotary tumbler machines help purify workpieces from stains.

-Such stain or dirt may include dust, greases, or other residue stuck on the workpiece.
+Such stain or dirt may include dust, greases, or other residues stuck on the workpieces.

 These may have been gotten from previous processing or human transportation.

-Deburring: This is the process of removing sharp edges or burrs from items.
+Deburring: This is the process of removing sharp edges or burrs from the parts.

-Take for example the usage of the machine to smoothen sharp corners and bends into rounded ones.
+Take for example the usage of the machine to smoothen sharp corners and make into rounded ones.